mraggi/discreture/README.md

  - César Benjamín García for suggesting the name "discreture".

- - Juho Lauri for allowing me to use his faster lexicographical combination iterator and some interesting discussions on combinations.
+ - Juho Lauri for suggestions on improving "tree" combination iterator and many interesting discussions on combinations.

 # Contributing
 Please help us testing, debugging, benchmarking, packaging for the various distros, etc. Also, if you use discreture for your own purposes, let us know!